Actors

 Film Career

 After a very successful bodybuilding career, Schwarzenegger cracked his way into the movie business.
-Even after people had told him that he wouldn’t be a good fit for movies; due to his size and his Austrian accent.
+Despite being told he wouldn’t be a good fit for movies due to his size and Austrian accent, he persisted.

 Yet, he starred in many roles, including the most notorious role as the ‘Terminator’, where he coined the catchphrase “I’ll be back!”.
 He always aimed for the top and continued to climb the ladder, subsequently becoming the Governor of California from 2003 to 2011.